ProtoSchool/protoschool.github.io/DEVELOPING_TUTORIALS.md

 0004-mutable-file-system
 boilerplates
 ```
 The number used as your tutorial's ID and directory name should be one higher than the last numbered directory you see listed.
-(In the example above, seeing that `0004-*` is the last numbered directory, you would create a new directory called `0005-tutorial-short-title` - where the text after the id will be the identifier on the tutorial url, more on this ahead.)
+(In the example above, seeing that `0004-*` is the last numbered directory, you would create a new directory called `0005-tutorial-short-title`, where the text after the id will be the identifier on the tutorial URL.
+More on this ahead!)

 Create a directory with the appropriate ID, for example: